ROM-Based Stochastic Optimization for a Continuous Manufacturing Process: Optimization methodology

 \subsection{Stochastic optimization algorithm}

 The optimization problem formulated above presents two main characteristics: it has a stochastic nature and evaluations of the cost function are expensive.
 There exist algorithms that can efficiently deal with such formulations taking into account the nature of the function under optimization.
 Our choice has been the so-called Bayesian optimization.
 This class of algorithms are widely used and there are powerful implementations available.
-In particular, for this work, the optimization has been solved using the implementation of MATLAB\textsuperscript{ \textregistered}.
+In particular, for this work, the optimization has been solved using the implementation of MATLAB.

-Bayesian optimization works by building a probabilistic model (Gaussian Process) that estimates the unknown function to optimize.
-It predicts the possible values the function could take and how uncertain are such predictions, i.e. it builds a mathematical object that estimates a probability distribution for each point in the search space (visited and not visited).
-The model starts with prior beliefs about the function's behavior based on a few initial observations, following that new points are evaluated and the probabilistic model is refined \cite{Shahriari_2016}.
+Bayesian optimization works by building a probabilistic model---a Gaussian process---that estimates the unknown function to optimize.
+It predicts the possible values the function could take and how uncertain are such predictions, i.e., it builds a mathematical object that estimates a probability distribution for each point in the search space (visited and not visited). {The probabilistic model starts with prior beliefs about the function's behavior based on a few initial observations, and it is refined as new points are evaluated}~\cite{Shahriari_2016}.
 The acquisition function for exploring the parameter domain in the present use case is "Expected-Improvement".
 This strategy pushes the search towards regions in which the expected reduction in the cost is the greatest.
 In order to limit the processing time, the stopping criterion has been set at 100 evaluations.
-In our case, the optimal solution is chosen as a point, which could have been visited or not, that offers a distribution with the minimum 99 percentile.
+In our case, the optimal solution is chosen as a point, which could have been visited or not, that offers a distribution with the minimum 99th percentile.